lionelmace/kasten-on-iks/README.md

 ## Configure Storage Class for Snapshot Volume

-1. In K10 console, go to the Settings > System Information.
+1. In K10 console, go to the **Settings > System Information**.
 Scroll down to Storage Classes.

 1. Click on Validate the default storage class **ibmc-vpc-block-10iops-tier**.
 The validation will fail because the VolumeSnapshotClass is missing.